lunchbag/hugo-blog/content/posts/feb-weekly-3.md

 The marketing team of 2, originally mentioned in [last week's retrospective](https://lunchbag.ca/feb-weekly-2), have gotten straight to work since I sent over the project brief.

 To quickly recap, I hired them on a project-basis to rewrite Lunch Money's marketing site, in particular, the feature-specific pages.
-For reference, the [current marketing site]() was 100% written by me.
+For reference, the [current marketing site](https://lunchmoney.app) was 100% written by me.
 I didn't have much of a strategy beyond "well, this sounds right to me so it should be okay".

 Hiring is very humbling.
 I stand by what I said in an earlier article, [Optimizations as a Company of One](https://lunchbag.ca/company-of-one):

 > \[..\] doing a job yourself before hiring someone– it’s always better to grok the requirements first to some degree so you can understand how to best utilize who you’ve brought on (and appreciate them more!).

-For anyone out there who thinks content marketing and copywriting is just stringing together words that sound about right– I was right there with you until just a few days ago.
-It's the amalgamation of research, analysis and user psychology that goes beyond an artform or a wordsmith's craft.
+For anyone out there who thinks content marketing and copywriting is just laboriously stringing together words in an eloquent manner– I was right there with you until a few days ago.
+Let me tell you: it's the amalgamation of research, critical analysis and user psychology that goes beyond simply an artform or a wordsmith's craft.

-I hadn't even realized some of what I was requesting was not strategically sound.
+To my surprise, some of what I was requesting was not strategically sound.
 For example, I thought it would be cool to have an entire page that explains why someone should support independent developers.
 Why not further solidify my narrative as a bootstrapped founder and show my support for the community, right?

 ### **How I thought it would go down:**

-Me: Let's have a page that explains why someone should support independent developers.
+**Me:** Let's have a page that explains why someone should support independent developers.

 **Marketing Manager:** Ok!